Agility on the complex battlefields of transformation

 Brexit.
 Trump.
 These headline-grabbing events are symbolic of the complex, faster-paced times we live in.
 The rise of Facebook, the emergence of Google and the arrival of smartphones over the past two decades have certainly shaped this, representing momentous shifts in how we communicate and access information.
 These waves of change bring great excitement for most, but also wash up great unease in many.
 Because it is this very progress that complicates the work of government and business, forcing us to change and adapt more frequently and faster than ever.

 When thinking about this challenging landscape, I often draw parallels with the time I spent in Afghanistan.
-Of course, the realities were very different in that conflict-ridden country to what we experience in our professional lives, but there are some similarities between the complex cirucmstances faced in both.
-The conflict in Afganistan has been fueled by an array of factors, which have at times been unclear and difficult to unravel, similar to many of the problems faced by modern government and business.
+Of course, the realities were very different in that conflict-ridden country to what we experience in our professional lives, but there are some similarities between the complex circumstances faced in both.
+The conflict in Afghanistan has been fueled by an array of factors, which have at times been unclear and difficult to unravel, similar to many of the problems faced by modern government and business.
 In both environments the context is constantly changing, evolving day-to-day, minute-to-minute.
 Obvious or definitive solutions don’t exist, just a set of options that aren’t necessarily right or wrong but instead just better or worse, with tradeoffs and unintended consequences ever-present.

 Strikingly, it was the US Military’s response to such circumstances that resonated with me as being relevant to modern professional life.
 It is easy to think of the US Military as a machine fed by detailed military planning.
 However, in close proximity, it has a tremendous ability to quickly change and adapt in response to the fast-moving and complex battlefields it faces.
 This ability is captured in what is known as Commander’s Intent.

 Commander’s Intent sets out the outcome that the commander hopes to achieve by the end of the battle, and sits on top of every order.
 The rest of the order sets out how this should be achieved.
 However, in the chaotic, dynamic and incredibly complex environment of Afghanistan, it was recognised that the ‘how’ rarely survived contact with the enemy.
 This is where Commander’s Intent comes into play, as it tells soldiers what success looks like, empowering them to rapidly adapt using real-time insight from the battlefield.
 It also allows them space to learn what works through short bursts of action, with each burst moving them closer to the desired outcome.
-Having seen Commander’s Intent in action, I have come to recognise it as a great illustration of how an organisation as large and multifacted as the US Military, can maintain stability and cohesion, while remaining agile in a fast-moving and complex landscape.
+Having seen Commander’s Intent in action, I have come to recognise it as a great illustration of how an organisation as large and multifaceted as the US Military, can maintain stability and cohesion, while remaining agile in a fast-moving and complex landscape.

-Now compare the US Military’s response to the dynamic and complex circumstances of Afganistan to how organisations often attempt to transform themselves – you will see a stark contrast.
-Transformations are often driven top-down, without meaningful engagement of the 'rank and file’ despite their proximity to the ‘battlefield’ and the real-time insights they can offer.
+Now compare the US Military’s response to the dynamic and complex circumstances of Afghanistan to how organisations often attempt to transform themselves – you will see a stark contrast.
+Transformations are often driven top-down, without meaningful engagement of the ‘rank and file’ despite their proximity to the ‘battlefield’ and the real-time insights they can offer.
 Large amounts of time are spent on upfront analysis and planning – investments that end up limiting the space for adaptation and experimentation because of the certainty the resulting plans are assumed to behold.
 This leaves transformation programmes ill-prepared to respond to feedback on what’s working and what isn’t from those on the frontline, with deviations from the plan heavily controlled and progress along the Gantt chart masquerading itself as success, without actually moving the organisation any closer to the outcome.

 Sound familiar?
 Then you’ll also understand this approach fails to fully realise the benefits of a transformation, which you pay for in your employee and customer experiences and bottom-line accounting.
 There are four simple lessons we can derive from the concept and practice of Commander’s Intent that can help you realise the benefits of your transformation.